JanSharp/quick-adjustable-inserters/readme.md

 This mod supports ghosts.
 Quite a bit went into it, but for you it's just that simple.
 It supports adjusting ghost inserters and throughput estimation works with ghosts as well.

+## Balancing

+As a modded player there's some degree of balancing that you put upon yourself, to make the game and features fit for you.
+Many people consider adjusting inserters to be very over powered or they simplify the challenge of arranging setups properly too much.
+These are very valid concerns.

+But what if you just wanted to be able to do some of the following?

+- only change the drop position ever so slightly within a tile (aka changing the drop offset, aka near/far inserters)
+- only change the range of inserters between 1 and 2, or maybe 3, keeping the drop offset unchanged and having inserters always swing 180 degrees
+- change inserters between cardinal directions and diagonal

+Well with the settings this mod provides all of those restrictions are possible to be enforced.
+Simply by disabling some of the technologies through startup settings, as well as through the map setting to only allow mirrored inserters (180 degree swings).

+The default settings are the least restrictive and therefore most powerful.

 ## Compatibility

 This mod handles all kinds of weird inserters.
 Not to say all of them, but a lot.
 Like diagonal inserters, off center, off grid or non square inserters.
 It can also co-exist with other inserter adjustment mods.